-Why is it so hard to get healthcare data?
+Why is it so hard to get healthcare data, such as medical images?

-Large medical datasets are not easy to come by for various reasons.
+Large medical datasets, existing of medical images, for example, are not easy to come by for various reasons.
 Firstly, most data is not accurately labeled, if labels are available at all.
 We should aim to train neural networks using annotations that are made by the best radiologists in the business, so that the networks can capture their knowledge and expertise.
 Unfortunately, manually annotating medical scans is rather time consuming.
 Hence, clinical experts typically provide only small datasets.

-Secondly, sharing clinical data has become increasingly hard in the past years due to patient privacy laws that are getting evermore strict.
+Secondly, sharing clinical data has become increasingly hard in the past years, due to patient privacy laws that are getting evermore strict.
 Although it is important to preserve the anonymity of the patient, it hampers the sharing of data between institutions.
-Centers therefore have a harder time combining their datasets to arrive at numbers that are meaningful for applying deep learning techniques.
+Centers, therefore, have a harder time combining their datasets to arrive at numbers that are meaningful for applying deep learning techniques.
 As a result, typical medical imaging datasets rarely exceed 500-1000 patients.
 Compare these numbers to those of the ImageNet project1, looking to classify everyday objects in pictures (‘dog’, ‘cat’, ‘hotdog’).
-ImageNet has over 14 million (!) hand-annotated examples available for training.2,3 Additionally, the ImageNet examples contains additional information in the form of colors, which can be utilized by the network in object detection.
-Information in medical images on the other hand is most of the time solely presented in a single channel (i.e., black-and-white), forming a bigger challenge for training neural networks.
+ImageNet has over 14 million (!) hand-annotated examples available for training.2,3 Additionally, the ImageNet examples contain additional information in the form of colors, which can be utilized by the network in object detection.
+Information in medical images on the other hand is, most of the time, solely presented in a single channel (i.e., black-and-white), forming a bigger challenge for training neural networks.

-So data is important and getting it is hard.
+So, data is important, and getting it is hard.
 Luckily, machine learning scientists have developed Image Augmentation strategies, which can be used to trick the network into thinking we have more training examples at our disposal than we actually have.
-So what is augmentation?
-In brief, augmentation means you apply randomized alterations to your data, thereby increasing the amount of variability in the dataset.
-For example, if your total dataset comprises 100 MRI images of the brain, and you apply 3 random alterations to each image, this already gives you 400 images available for training.
+So, what is image augmentation?
+In brief, image augmentation means you apply randomized alterations to your data, thereby increasing the amount of variability in the dataset.
+For example, if your total dataset comprises 100 MRI images of the brain, and you apply 3 random alterations to each image, this already gives you 400 medical images available for training.

 So what exactly do we mean by ‘randomized alterations’?
 What do you need to do to your image to augment it?
-Below we provide 6 examples of different augmentation strategies.
+Below, we provide 6 examples of different image augmentation strategies.

 Another strategy is rotating the training images by a random amount of degrees.
 This way, the augmented images may better resemble patients that were scanned under a small angle.

 The 3 techniques discussed so far are examples of rigid augmentation techniques.
-Meaning that shapes in the image itself remain unchanged, and that the image is merely shifted with respect to its original location.
+This means that shapes in the image itself remain unchanged and that the image is merely shifted with respect to its original location.
 See the examples in Figure 1.
 This preserves the original image features well.
 The 3 following augmentation examples deform the image in a more extreme way.

 The same anatomical structures can present themselves differently between different scans.
-The total brain volume for example can vary strongly in size between patients.
-Augmentation in the form of randomly zooming in and zooming out can add invariance to such variations.
-If the ratio between the horizontal and vertical augmentations is not kept constant, this stretches the image, adding yet more variation.
+The total brain volume, for example, can vary strongly in size between patients.
+Image augmentation in the form of randomly zooming in and zooming out can add invariance to such variations.
+If the ratio between the horizontal and vertical augmentations is not kept constant, this stretches the image - adding even more variation.
 Note that it is important not to add augmentations that are unlikely to occur in original scans.
 For example, augmenting a brain MRI image so far that it results in a brain volume of over 2 liters will most likely confuse your network.
-Examples of augmentation through stretching are shown in Figure 2.
+Examples of image augmentation through stretching are shown in Figure 2.

-Figure 2: 3 examples of stretched image augmentation: zooming in /out and stretching in one direction.
+Figure 2: 3 examples of stretched image augmentation: zooming in or out, and stretching in one direction.